Why Alexander the Great was never defeated in battle

 Alexander received his education from some of the best tutors in the Greek world, including Aristotle, who taught him philosophy, ethics, and politics.

-When Alexander was just 20 years old, his father was assassinated, and he ascended to the throne as King of Macedon.
+In 336 BCE, when Alexander was just 20 years old, his father was assassinated, and he ascended to the throne as King of Macedon.

 He immediately faced several challenges, including rebellion by some of the Greek city-states and the threat of invasion from the Persian Empire, led by King Darius III.